i10x-ai/getopenpay-go/docs/UpdateInvoiceRequest.md

 `func (o *UpdateInvoiceRequest) UnsetCustomFields()`

 UnsetCustomFields ensures that no value is present for CustomFields, not even an explicit nil
+### GetEmailInvoiceOnFinalization

+`func (o *UpdateInvoiceRequest) GetEmailInvoiceOnFinalization() bool`

+GetEmailInvoiceOnFinalization returns the EmailInvoiceOnFinalization field if non-nil, zero value otherwise.

+### GetEmailInvoiceOnFinalizationOk

+`func (o *UpdateInvoiceRequest) GetEmailInvoiceOnFinalizationOk() (*bool, bool)`

+GetEmailInvoiceOnFinalizationOk returns a tuple with the EmailInvoiceOnFinalization field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEmailInvoiceOnFinalization

+`func (o *UpdateInvoiceRequest) SetEmailInvoiceOnFinalization(v bool)`

+SetEmailInvoiceOnFinalization sets EmailInvoiceOnFinalization field to given value.

+### HasEmailInvoiceOnFinalization

+`func (o *UpdateInvoiceRequest) HasEmailInvoiceOnFinalization() bool`

+HasEmailInvoiceOnFinalization returns a boolean if a field has been set.

+### SetEmailInvoiceOnFinalizationNil

+`func (o *UpdateInvoiceRequest) SetEmailInvoiceOnFinalizationNil(b bool)`

+ SetEmailInvoiceOnFinalizationNil sets the value for EmailInvoiceOnFinalization to be an explicit nil

+### UnsetEmailInvoiceOnFinalization
+`func (o *UpdateInvoiceRequest) UnsetEmailInvoiceOnFinalization()`

+UnsetEmailInvoiceOnFinalization ensures that no value is present for EmailInvoiceOnFinalization, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)